zephyros-dev/blog/src/content/posts/gbww-10-years-plan.md

 [^1.18]: **Tocqueville**: Democracy in America

     - [Comparison between editions from Reddit user](https://www.reddit.com/r/ClassicalEducation/comments/yebach/whats_the_best_translation_of_democracy_in_america/)
-      > I started with the Harvey Mansfield translation.
+      > - I started with the Harvey Mansfield translation.
 Its really good.
 The translation uses more modern english.
-I dont like Harvey Mansfield as a political commentator and some of his bias shows up here and there in the language, but that aside I dont really have any gripes or issues with the translation as a whole.\
+I dont like Harvey Mansfield as a political commentator and some of his bias shows up here and there in the language, but that aside I dont really have any gripes or issues with the translation as a whole
-      > Finally, my favorite is the Everyman's Library edition.
+      > - Finally, my favorite is the Everyman's Library edition.
 This is my go to translation.
 Anytime I recall a passage of Democracy in America, I think of this translation.
 The translation is based on Henry Reeves, but some of the anachronisms are modernized.
 I'ts a nice mix of the thoughtfulness of Reeves and the modernity of the Mansfield.
 One of the really, really, nice features about this translation is that it builds a vocabulary by using the same words in the same context very consistently.

 [^1.19]: **Marx-Engels**: Manifesto of the Communist Party